ComScore

 5. Grapefruits

-Again, citrus is incredibly acidic and doesn’t work well with a dog’s digestive system.
+Dr. Fossum says citrus fruits are incredibly acidic and don't work well with a dog’s digestive system.
+The ASPCA categorizes grapefruit skin and plant matter specifically as toxic to dogs, though the fruit flesh is edible (this goes for other citrus fruits too).
 If you want that extra vitamin C boost, stick with small pieces of orange or kiwi.

 what fruits can dogs eat lemons